SunMasterDev/SunMasterDev/README.md

 I've been learning React.js, and other framework for years.
 And now I'm learning the backend for fullstack.

 * 🌍  I'm based in Thailand
-* 🧠  I'm learning BackEnd for be Full Stack Developer
+* 🧠  I'm learning BackEnd to become Full Stack Developer
 * 🤝  I'm open to collaborating on Landing Page

 ### Skills